-Evidence-Based Design (EBD), also referred as Evidence-Based Software Engineering, is a methodology that incorporates evidence in the decision-making process of software design.
+Evidence-Based Design (EBD), also referred to as Evidence-Based Software Engineering, is a methodology that incorporates evidence in the decision-making process of software design.

 “I believe in evidence.
 I believe in observation, measurement, and reasoning, confirmed by independent observers.
 I'll believe anything, no matter how wild and ridiculous, if there is evidence for it.”
 Isaac Asimov.

-At its core, EBD embodies the scientific method: it empowers you to ask the right questions and develop hypotheses, gather quantitative and qualitative data that support or disprove your hypotheses, and measure, share, and learn from the outcomes.
+At its core, EBD embodies the scientific method: it empowers you to ask the right questions and develop hypotheses, gather quantitative and qualitative data that support or disprove your hypotheses, and measure, share and learn from the outcomes.
 EBD helps you find product-market fit: EBD will empower you to quantify, understand, and solve customers’ problems.
 In doing so, you will have a greater chance of creating a successful product.
-EBD also motivates data-driven teams, and helps foster a culture of making decisions based on facts instead of personal preferences or egos.
+EBD also motivates data-driven teams and helps foster a culture of making decisions based on facts instead of personal preferences or egos.
 EBD originated in the medical field, popularized in 1984 by Ulrich and colleagues in a paper where they showed the benefits of using rigorous research to link the physical design of hospitals with healthcare outcomes.
 Today, EBD is used across many disciplines, including architecture, interior design, education, and software.

 According to this study of EDB applied to software development, the steps to follow are: ask an answerable question; find the best evidence; critically appraise the evidence; apply the evidence and evaluate performance.

 We describe how some of the key processes of Lean Customer Development can drive EBD.

 While working in a software organization, the clearest evidence you can get to support your hypotheses is customer behaviour.
 The first step a software team building products should take is to understand who the customer is and what problems the customer has.
 Try to write down who your target audience is and what problems they face - be as specific as possible.
 A sample could be: